bucs110FALL22/final-project-joel-and-rita/README.md

 ## Project Description

 << Give an overview of your project >>
-We're going to be creating a platform user interactive game, which is similar to Mario Kart
+We're going to be creating a platform user interactive game, which is similar to Mario Bros.
 ***

 ## User Interface Design